 Pay for your rental in local currency, not US dollars.
 Dynamic Currency Conversion may seem like a convenient service.
 It essentially offers you the choice of being charged in the local currency or your home currency.
-But if you opt to pay in U.S. dollars, the rental car company converts the purchase amount from the local currency on your behalf.
-But this process entirely unnecessary, since your credit card company will process the transaction in either currency, and you will pay through the nose for the non-convenience.
+If you opt to pay in U.S. dollars, the rental car company converts the purchase amount from the local currency on your behalf.
+But this process is entirely unnecessary, since your credit card company will process the transaction in either currency, and you will pay through the nose for the non-convenience.

 You are required to carry an International Driving Permit..
 It's inexpensive and easy to get an International Driving Permit, but you need to apply before you leave on your trip.